Managing Revisions: Sending Feedback to the Author

 ---|---|

-Requested By | Name of the editor who initiated the revision request |
+Requested By | Displays the name of the editor who initiated the revision request . |

-Request Date | Date and time when the request was made |
+Request Date | Shows the exact date and time when the revision request was created. |

-Status | Tracks current progress (e.g., Requested, Accepted, Submitted) |
+Status | Tracks the current progress of the revision (e.g., Requested, Accepted, Submitted). |

 Author's Workflow: Submitting the Revised Manuscript